UPPMAX/HPC-python/docs/day3/big_data.rst

    - Useful file formats
    - Resources sufficient to data size
    - Data-chunking as technique if not enough RAM
-   - is Xarray useful for you?
+   - Is xarray useful for you?

 .. keypoints::

+   - File formats
+       - No format fits all requirements
+       - HDF5 and NetCDF good for Big data
+   - Packages
+       - xarray
+          - can deal with 3D-data and higher dimensions
+       - Dask
-   - Dask uses lazy execution
+           - uses lazy execution
-   - Only use Dask for processing very large amount of data
+           - Only use for processing very large amount of data
+   - Allocate more RAM by asking for
+       - Several cores
+       - Nodes will more RAM

 .. seealso::